 One newer drug that has been used in the U.S. since 2004 is Campral but it is associated with severe side effects like irregular heartbeat, low or high blood pressure, insomnia and impotence.

-The Narconon drug and alcohol rehabilitation program has in its 49-year history provided the opportunity for lasting sobriety for tens of thousands of people addicted to alcohol.
+The Narconon drug and alcohol rehabilitation program has in its more than 50 year history provided the opportunity for lasting sobriety for thousands of people addicted to alcohol.
 In the Narconon program, no substitute drugs are needed or used to reduce cravings.
-The individual goes through a closely monitored withdrawal process, followed by a sauna-based detoxification program that flushes out the toxins from past drug and alcohol abuse.
+Where a medical detox is needed to safely come off heavy alcohol use, this would be completed before starting the program at a Narconon center.
+Once the individual is weaned down to safe level from alcohol, he or she goes through a closely monitored withdrawal process, followed by a sauna-based detoxification program that flushes out the toxins from past drug and alcohol abuse.
 The combination of sauna, nutritional supplements and moderate daily exercises activates the body’s own ability to detoxify itself from stored residues.
 The result is a greater ability to think clearly.
 Most people completing this step also say that their cravings are either greatly reduced or gone.

 Learn how the Narconon program can mean lasting sobriety for someone you care about.